kaaax0815/schulmanager/packages/schulmanager/README.md

 # Schulmanager

-## Libary to interact with schulmanager-online.de
+## Library to interact with schulmanager-online.de